dozikim/dozikim/README.md

 ## 🌟 About Me

-Hi, I am **Bharat Sharma**, a 2nd-year Cybersecurity student with a keen interest in bug bounty hunting.
+Hi, I am **Bharat Sharma**, Cybersecurity student with a keen interest in bug bounty hunting.
 I enjoy finding security flaws and making systems safer for everyone.
 I believe in the power of knowledge sharing and continuous learning.

 ---